Skip to content

 Workspace creation involves two steps:

-• Define workspace details: Add members, select the workspace type (Analytics & ML or Agentic AI), and optionally include templates for no-code jobs.
+• Define workspace details: Define workspace details: Add members, select the workspace type (Agentic AI or Analytics & ML), and optionally include templates for no-code jobs (Analytics & ML workspaces only).

 • Set execution policies: Choose approval and run policies to govern job execution.